jarydpeters/C-Practice-Programming-Projects/readme.md

-This repo contains coding exercises, general practice, and other independent study conducted to further my programming skills.
+This repo contains coding exercises, general practice, and other independent study used for C programming practice.